Beautiful, healthy skin takes work.

 To find out how exactly to exfoliate an oily skin follow the link.

-If your skin is combination
+If your skin is a combination skin type

-If you have combination skin – your T-zone is oily and your cheeks are dry, you should keep the majority of your exfoliation to the T-zone area.
+If you have combination skin – your T-zone is oily, and your cheeks are dry, you should keep the majority of your exfoliation to the T-zone area.
 You should follow exfoliation with moisturiser applied heavily to the dry skin areas and sparsely on the oily areas.

 If you have sensitive skin

 This topic is quite in-depth, simply because there is so much going on with this skin type.
 For this reason, we have dedicated a whole article to it, which you can read here.